schobernoise/xenolyte/README.md

 > [!NOTE]
 > STATUS: CLI protype is finished.
 Needs some more review and testing.
 > Next step is creating the GUI skeleton.
-> CLI Documentation is needed.
+> Documentation is needed.

+> [!TIP]
+> I try to avoid AI tools as much as possible with this project, since I am developing it for fun.
+Using my brain is a big part of the fun so Artificial Intelligence is not only taking away the fun, it also pushes projects in a results-oriented direction.
+The journey should be the reward.

 ## Concept and Terminology

 Xenolyte, very much like Obsidian, opens a folder as **Vault**.
-This Folder gets added to `vaults.csv`, a list of all vaults previously opened.
+This Folder gets added to `vaults.csv`which resembles a list of all vaults previously opened.
 The last one that was opened will be opened automatically when the programm starts.

 You will have an empty room to fill with your data.
 When **Obsidian** is all about text based information then **Xenolyte** is aiming at tabular data.
 Altough it utilzes markdown notes to attach information to rows or folders.
-The idea is to have information structured in a way that is easily comprehensable for humans in openly accessible file formats, but in a standardized way so Xenolyte can read and manipulate it.
+The idea is to have information structured in a way that is easily comprehensable for humans in openly accessible file formats, but in a formalised way so Xenolyte can read and manipulate it.

-A Vault can have multiple **containers**, alongside an equally named json-file for metadata.
+A Vault can have multiple **containers**.
 A container in its most basic form is a csv-file in the vault, which is called a **table**.
 You can, however, expand this table to become a **database**.
 A database is a subfolder of the vault that contains an equally named csv file (the table), a `config.json` containing metadata about columns and the database, an equally named markdown-file as folder note and a **functions.py**.
-The python file is containing a class extending the Xenolyte-class.
-It has access to all Vault-Objects, so you are able to create custom functions and cli-commands.
+The python file is containing functions that receive the database object.
+This means, you will be able to manipulate and structure data with you own functions - available through cli.

 A **record** is one row of a table.
-If the table becomes a Database the record is able to have a **record-folder**.
+If the table becomes a Database, the record is able to have a **record-folder**.
 This record-folder itself contains a Markdown-File and every other file you like.

 ## Structure

-### Vault Structure with tables
+### Vault Structure with tables and databases

 - vault/
   - .xenolyte.json